section-engineering-education/engineering-education/articles/agora-cloud-recording/index.md

 7. Stop recording.
 8. Recap.

+> You can refer to the final code in this [GitHub repository](https://github.com/zolomohan/agora-cloud-recording-server).

 ### Cloud recording vs. On-Premise recording.
 [Cloud recording](https://docs.agora.io/en/cloud-recording/landing-page?platform=RESTful) is used to record and save voice calls, video calls, and interactive streaming on your cloud storage.
 You can record one-to-one or one-to-many audio and video calls.
 For cloud recording, Agora provides APIs to record the streams.
 Once the recording ends, Agora will upload the recorded video to your cloud storage.

 Agora supports uploads to Amazon S3, Qiniu Cloud, Alibaba Cloud, Tencent Cloud, Kingsoft Cloud.

 I recommend using Amazon S3 as it is easy to set up.
 Refer to [this documentation](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/create-bucket.html) on how to create a bucket in Amazon S3.
-Agora will need the bucket name, the access key and the secret key for the bucket to upload the recorded files to your cloud storage.
+Agora will need the bucket name, the access key, and the secret key for the bucket to upload the recorded files to your cloud storage.

 [On-Premise recording](https://docs.agora.io/en/Recording/product_recording?platform=Linux) is similar to cloud recording, but you need to set up your own Linux server using the components provided by Agora to record the streams.